 To create a new database connection, right-click the Connections node and select New Database Connection.
-Use the dialog box to specify information about the connection (see Section 4.5, "Create/Edit/Select Database Connection").
+Use the dialog box to specify information about the connection (see Section 4.12, "Create/Edit/Select Database Connection").
+You can also create a new database connection by selecting an existing connection in that dialog box, changing the connection name, changing other connection attributes as needed, and clicking Save or Connect.

 To edit the information about an existing database connection, right-click the connection name in the Connections navigator display and select Properties.
-Use the dialog box to modify information about the connection (see Section 4.5, "Create/Edit/Select Database Connection").
+Use the dialog box to modify information about the connection, but do not change the connection name.
+(See Section 4.12, "Create/Edit/Select Database Connection".)